luciangreen/Essay-Helper/README.md

 * short_essay_helper2.pl - the Essay Helper without paraphrasing checking, and outputs an HTML essay with ordered bibliography.
 * short_essay_helper3.pl - the Essay Helper generates random essays from a number of sources without paraphrasing checking, and outputs an HTML essay with ordered bibliography.
 * short_essay_helper3.1_agps.pl - Like Essay Helper 3, but finds sentences containing any keywords given.
 * short_essay_helper3.1_agps-mr.pl - same as short_essay_helper3.1.pl but uses mind reader.
-It wasn't working last time.
 * short_essay_helper3.1_chicago.pl - same as short_essay_helper3.1_agps.pl, but in Chicago style (with Ibid).
 * source_tagger.pl - Helps tag and report tags similarly to nVivo.
-* short_essay_helper3.1_agps-mr-tree.pl - same as short_essay_helper3.1.pl but uses mind reader.
-It wasn't working last time.
+* short_essay_helper3.1_agps-mr-tree.pl - same as short_essay_helper3.1.pl but uses mind reader with a character tree.
+It is slow.

 # Getting Started